Why should you consider counselling?

 I am aware of the pressures on young people and the stresses that this can cause to both them and their families.
 There are activities available in the counselling room to assist talking and conversations, and a soft rug, cushions, bean bags and cosy blankets all of which help them to feel secure in the sessions and help put them at ease.

-I have worked in schools and I have undertaken additional training with Place2Be, the school based counselling service.
-With them I developed knowledge of working with children and young people through a selection of media.
+I have worked in schools and I have undertaken additional training with Place2Be, the school based counselling service and with them I developed my knowledge of working with children and young people through a selection of media.
 I have enhanced DBS status and I have completed regular Safeguarding Training.

 What are the charges

 My charges are kept low to allow counselling to be accessible to as many people as possible.
 They are £35 for each session, and home visits cost £45 within 5 miles, other distances by arrangement.

 Issues that previous clients have brought to therapy include

 - panic attacks